ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 Optitrack and flydra data.

 Items for us:
-- [ ] update the language of the Data import and wrangling vignette OR consider cleaving off some of this stuff into its own vignette
+- [ ] update the language of the Data import and cleaning vignette OR consider cleaving off some of this stuff into its own vignette

 > I did not see any contribution guidelines, so it would be helpful to include